StevenBlack/vocab/README.md

 ### craxis
-n. the unease of knowing how quickly your circumstances could change on you—that no matter how carefully you shape your life into what you want it to be, the whole thing could be overturned in an instant, with little more than a single word, a single step, a phone call out of the blue, and by the end of next week you might already be looking back on this morning as if it were a million years ago, a poignant last hurrah of normal life.
+The unease of knowing how quickly your circumstances could change on you.

 ### crepuscular
 Lit by twilight; dusky.
-Though it has an ugly sound, the word usually evokes a faintly romantic darkness, such as "the mountains crepuscular in the setting sun."
-The lighting in certain dim restaurants is crepuscular.
+A faintly romantic darkness.

 ### crinoline
-A crinoline is a stiff or structured petticoat designed to hold out a woman's skirt, popular at various times since the mid-19th century.
+A stiff or structured petticoat designed to hold out a woman's skirt.
 Originally, crinoline described a stiff fabric made of horsehair and cotton or linen which was used to make underskirts and as a dress lining.

 ### cromulent